 Get your super organised

 Even as a student, if you get a job, you need a super fund.
 But as a student on a part-time wage, not all super funds will be appropriate for you.
 This is because many super funds charge hefty fees for members even with low balances.
-If you have only been in the workforce for a couple of years, or are just getting your first job, it’s likely that a lot of your super contributions could be eaten up by fees.
+If you have only been in the workforce for a couple of years, or are just getting your first job, it’s likely that a lot of your super contributions could be eroded by fees.
 But not with Student Super.
 With zero fees for balances under $1,000 and no compulsory extras like life insurance, Student Super is a fund tailored to students’ specific needs.
 Join today